 This isn’t applicable for every Pro you hire, but any Pro that installs specialty materials or name brand products for you should be able to offer things like specialized training and certification from the manufacturer, or if they sell the product themselves, the manufacturer’s warranty that can extend the life of the product.
 For example, roofers often sell the materials they install.
 If they train with the manufacturer, they can offer you an extended warranty on the shingles, as well as on the labor.
 When they’re done installing, a representative from the manufacturer will arrive to inspect their work, guaranteeing it for you.

 A quick call to the manufacturer will confirm that this training or warranty is in place, and can give you a lot of peace of mind down the road.

 Believe it or not, not every Pro wants to tackle every job.
 Unfortunately, most of them are too polite to tell you to your face.
 Instead, they’ll often quote a pie in the sky price or a long delay in starting to try to put you off.
 If you go with them, at least they make more money to make up for the fact that they don’t want to do the work.

 By screening at least three Pros, you can catch on to the ones that don’t want the work.
 Bids should come in reasonably close together; outliers usually indicate an issue.
 Your Pro should also at least seem enthusiastic, willing to do the follow-ups and get you the info you’re asking.
 Reluctance or a lack of call back could mean that he just isn’t interested.

-We understand that screening is long and complicated, but truly necessary to hiring a great Pro.
-That's why we developed the matching service does a lot of the heavy lifting for you, screening and background checking every Pro, so you don’t have to.
+We understand that screening is long and complicated, but it's truly necessary to hire a great Pro.
+That's why we developed the matching service that does the heavy lifting, screening and background checking every Pro, so you don’t have to.
 Now you can focus on things like style, design, and getting the project off the ground.